THE SOUL-CENTERED SERIES

 Saturday 10 am – 5 pm

 FREQUENTLY ASKED QUESTIONS

-This program is for anyone who wants to experience a deeper connection with their true nature through learning from original students of Sydney Banks sharing their current understanding of his teachings, currently known as the Three Principles.
+This program is for anyone who wants to experience a deeper connection with their true nature through learning from students who learned directly from Sydney Banks.
+They will share their current understanding of his teachings, currently known as the Three Principles.
 It is equally beneficial for people with very little knowledge of the Three Principles to attend as it is for those with in-depth prior knowledge and experience who want to deepen their understanding.

 Three universal principles explain the thinking process: Mind, Consciousness, and Thought.
 Simply put, Mind is the energy of life, the fact that we are alive.
 Thought is our ability to create forms or ideas from that energy.
 Consciousness is our ability to experience what we think as real.
 In other words, we are born thinking.
 We think our way through life.
 We see life through our thoughts as we go, and the quality of our thinking determines the quality of our lives (how we see things moment-to-moment).

 Awakening to those principles sets people free from attachment to the contents of any particular thinking with the knowledge that thoughts naturally come and go.
 It frees people to see their state of mind, their felt response to perceived reality, as an indicator of the moment-to-moment quality of their thinking.
 A stressed or negative feeling state or state of mind produces a low mood and increasing tension, a feeling of insecurity, or dis-ease.
 That feeling warns us to allow our thinking to quiet.